Natural Gas System

 The first thorough comparison of evidence for system leaks confirms that organizations including the Environmental Protection Agency () have underestimated U.S. methane emissions generally, as well as those from the industry specifically.

 Natural gas consists predominantly of methane.
 Even small leaks from the natural gas system are important because methane is a potent greenhouse gas—about 30 times more potent than carbon dioxide.
-A study, “Methane Leakage from North American ,” published in the February 14, 2014 issue of the journal Science, synthesizes diverse findings from more than 200 studies ranging in scope from local gas processing plants to total emissions from the and Canada.
+A study, “Methane Leakage from North American ,” published in the February 14, 2014 issue of the journal Science, synthesizes diverse findings from more than 200 studies ranging in scope from local gas processing plants to total emissions from the United States and Canada.

-“People who go out and actually measure methane pretty consistently find more emissions than we expect,” said the lead author of the new analysis, Adam Brandt, an assistant professor of energy resources engineering at Stanford University.
+“People who go out and actually measure methane pretty consistently find more emissions than we expect,” said the lead author of the new analysis, Adam Brandt, an assistant professor of resources engineering at Stanford University.
 “Atmospheric tests covering the entire country indicate emissions around 50 percent more than estimates,” said Brandt.
 “And that’s a moderate estimate.”

 The standard approach to estimating total methane emissions is to multiply the amount of methane thought to be emitted by a particular kind of source, such as leaks at natural gas processing plants or belching cattle, by the number of that source type in a region or country.
 The products are then totaled to estimate all emissions.
 The does not include natural methane sources, like wetlands and geologic seeps.